-- How often should targets be adjusted to incentivize and sustain improvements? - How many and what types of indicators should be used? e.g. Reliability indicators, customer service indicators, quality of supply indicators. - Will the scheme be symmetrical?
+- What form of S -factor to use? target based or performance based. - What is the desired performance level? - How often should targets be adjusted to incentivize and sustain improvements? - How many and what types of indicators should be used? e.g. Reliability indicators, customer service indicators, quality of supply indicators. - Will the scheme be symmetrical?
 That is, would penalties and rewards be applied at the same rate? - How will risks due to revenue volatility be handled?